Theory of intermolecular exchange in coupled spin-1/2 nanographenes: Single-particle states

 Because of the bipartite nature of the single-particle model~\cite{sutherland86,JFR07,pereira08,ortiz19} that endows the Hamiltonian with chiral symmetry, the single-particle spectra have three types of states, $\epsilon_k>0$, $\epsilon_k<0$ and $\epsilon_k=0$.
 Finite-energy states come in electron-hole symmetric pairs, whose wave functions are related due to the chirality of the single-particle Hamiltonian~\cite{pereira08,ortiz19}.
 On the other hand, the zero-energy modes or simply zero modes (ZMs) with $\epsilon_k=0$ are located inside a gap of order $t$.
 The ZMs are usually localized at the borders of the NG (edge states) and at charge neutrality are singly occupied, thus giving rise to an open shell from which the magnetism of NGs is derived.

 Even for $t_3=0$ the wave functions of finite energy MOs have weight on both triangulenes and both sublatttices.
-In contrast, for $t_3=0$ dimers I and II have two ZMs that, on account of the lack of global sublattice polarization, can be chosen to be sublattice polarized~\cite{ortiz19}.
-With this choice, the two ZMs, are localized in just one triangulene and one sublattice.
-For dimer III, the two zero modes are polarized in the same sublattice and, because of the the mirror symmetry of the molecule, we can find a representation where each ZM is localized in a different phenalenyl.
+In contrast, for $t_3=0$ dimers I and II have two ZMs that, on account of the lack of global sublattice polarization, can be chosen to be sublattice polarized~\cite{ortiz19} (note that here and below ``polarization'' and ``polarized'' do not denote spin polarization but an imbalance in the number of sublattice sites, i.e., $N_A\neq N_B$).
+With this choice, the two ZMs are localized in just one triangulene and one sublattice.
+For dimer III, the two ZMs are polarized in the same sublattice and, because of the the mirror symmetry of the molecule, we can find a representation where each ZM is localized in a different phenalenyl.
 As we switch on $t_3$, the ZMs of structures I and II split and the resulting molecular orbitals become linear combinations of the two ZMs~\cite{ortiz22}.
 As we show in Fig.~\ref{fig:deltasp} the splitting of the ZMs, $\delta$, scales linearly (quadratically) with $t_3$ for structure I (II).
 Specifically, the single-particle splittings of structures I and II are given by

 respectively.
 The equation for $\delta_{\rm I}$ can be derived analytically~\cite{ortiz22}, whereas the result for $\delta_{\rm II}$ has been obtained numerically.
-For dimer I, the two zero modes have weight in sites that are third neighbors, so that intermolecular hybridization of zero modes is enabled directly by $t_3$.
+For dimer I, the two ZMs have weight in sites that are third neighbors, so that intermolecular hybridization of ZMs is enabled directly by $t_3$.
 In contrast, for dimer II, the ZMs are farther away, so that intermolecular hybridization requires the participation of non-zero modes via second order coupling.

 In contrast, for strucure III, the two ZMs keep $\epsilon_k=0$, ensured by the global sublattice imbalance of this structure~\cite{JFR07,ortiz19}.
-They are both located in the majority sublattice.
+They are both located in the majority sublattice (note that``majority'' does not refer to the majority spin but to the sublattice type with the larger number of sites).
 The wave functions of ZMs and the MOs closest in energy are shown in the bottom panels of Fig.~2.

 For later convenience, we introduce the following notation for the localized ZMs:

 where $\zeta=1,2$ denotes the ZM localized in one of the triangulenes.
 Furthermore, positive and negative energy states $\ket{\psi_k}$ will be labeled by positive and negative integers, respectively, i.e., $k\in\{\pm1,\pm2,\ldots\}$.